When is the Right Time to Sell My Business?

 What are your motivations for selling your business?
 Business owners who are selling because they want to pursue another opportunity or are seeking a lifestyle change can usually take the time to develop a strategic plan.
 This includes developing a timeline and goals.

-Don’t wait until you are ready to retire or can no longer manage the operations of the business to sell it.
-Sellers who must sell under distressed conditions such as illness or old age are often taken advantage of by buyers.
+Don’t wait until you are ready to retire or can no longer manage the business’s operations.
+If you need to sell under distressed conditions such as illness or old age, you could risk being taken advantage of by ruthless buyers and intermediaries.

 2. Get your books in order

 When selling a business, it is advisable to get an audit for the past few years.
-This can be a costly investment, but well worth it to be able to show your business' profit history to potential buyers.
+This can be a costly investment, but it is worth it as it demonstrates your business’s profit history to potential buyers.

-Make sure all taxes are paid and any lawsuits are settled.
-Continue to keep your records up to date, and don’t let things slide in the final year or months of your leadership.
+Make sure that you pay all your taxes, and if you have any lawsuits, settle them.
+Continue to keep your records up to date, and don’t let performance deteriorate in the final year or months of your leadership.

 3. Spring clean

-Now is the time to clean up and get your business in order so that you can provide the best first impression to potential buyers.
+This is an opportunity to clean up your business and get things in order.
+This preparation will provide a positive first impression to potential buyers.

 4. Determine what you are selling

-Selling a business not only consists of the physical inventory and space.
-Your business’ history of profitability, competitive advantage, customer base, growth opportunities, brand loyalty, intellectual property rights, licenses and issued patents are all valuable in the eyes of a potential buyer.
+Selling a business is not just about physical inventory and space.
+Your business’s history of profitability, competitive advantage, customer base, growth opportunities, brand loyalty, intellectual property rights, licenses and issued patents are all significantly valuable.